FoodHaven/ReadMe/README.md

 <h4>Gems</h4>

 - Geocoder
-  - Used to find geolocation of user in order to find nearby SNAP markets and transit options
+  - Used to find geolocation of user in order to find nearby farmer markets that accept SNAP and transit options
   - Documentation for Geocoder can be found here: https://github.com/alexreisner/geocoder

 - Faraday